Parent page: File-based Component Libraries

 - Paste - paste a footprint from the PCB Library Editor's internal clipboard into the active library document.
 The entry for this command will change to reflect how many valid footprints are on the clipboard.

 - Delete - permanently delete the selected footprint(s) from the library document.
 A confirmation dialog will appear asking for verification of whether or not to proceed with the deletion.

 - Select All - quickly select all footprint entries in the list.

-- Footprint Properties - click to access the PCB Library Footprint dialog in which you can view/modify the Name, Height, Description, and Type for the focused footprint.
-The PCB Library Footprint dialog will also open when a footprint entry is double-clicked in the panel.
+- Footprint Properties - click to access the Properties panel to view/modify the Name, Description, Type, Height, Area, and Parameters for the focused footprint.
+The Properties panel for the footprint will also open when a footprint entry is double-clicked in the panel.

 - Place - place the focused footprint onto the PCB design document.
 When clicked, the last PCB to have been active (regardless of the project to which it belongs) will be made the active document in the design space.

 - Update PCB With <FocusedFootprint> - pass on changes made to the focused footprint within the library document to all open PCB design documents where that footprint has been placed.
 All instances of the footprint will be updated.